PI: Mark Warschauer (School of Education, University of California, Irvine)

 The project is guided by five foci:

 This project consists of three phases within two research cycles.
-In the development phase, we will develop the storyboard and conversation prompts and follow-ups, create animated videos based on the revised script (assisted by PBS KIDS Digital), and develop a mobile application of the interactive video integrated with the CA. In the field study phase, we will evaluate the initial product with 20 students.
-In the pilot RCT stage, we will conduct a four-way experiment with 40 children in each group (160 children in total): (1) watching Elinor Wonders Why with a CA (embodied in Elinor), (2) watching Elinor Wonders Why with a human partner, (3) watching Elinor Wonders Why with pseudo interactions where Elinor asks questions but does not listen or understand children’s answer, and (4) watching Elinor Wonders Why with no dialogue.
+In the development phase, we will develop the storyboard and conversation prompts and follow-ups, create animated videos based on the revised script (assisted by PBS KIDS Digital), and develop a mobile application of the conversational video.
+In the field study phase, we will evaluate the initial product with 20 children.
+In the pilot RCT stage, we will conduct a four-way experiment with 40 children in each group (160 children in total): (1) watching Elinor Wonders Why conversational video (talking with the agent embodied in Elinor), (2) watching Elinor Wonders Why with a human partner, (3) watching Elinor Wonders Why with pseudo interactions where Elinor asks questions but does not listen or understand children’s answer, and (4) watching Elinor Wonders Why with no dialogue in traditional, non-interactive format.
+Most of our participants are from Santa Ana, a working class, predominantly Latino community.

 - Xu, Y., & Warschauer, M. (October 2019).
 Conversational Agents as Educational Video Co-viewers for Young Children.
 Paper presented at the 2019 Connected Learning Summit, Irvine, CA.